 Upon returning to BC, Peter joined the Mt Baker Toppers, who met only 20 minutes south of his home in South Surrey BC.
 Their Director, Doug Broersma, EVG Champ and master performer, had also adopted a service model for leadership, and further supported and encouraged Peter in his directing career.
 Denny Stiers was still alive then, and coached Peter on many occasions.

 Another job change brought Peter to Victoria in October of 2016.
-Peter visited the Squires in January 2017 and was immediately struck by the energy, fun, positivity and willingness to grow that the men demonstrated.
+Peter visited the Victoria Village Squires (now known as South Island Harmony) in January 2017 and was immediately struck by the energy, fun, positivity and willingness to grow that the men demonstrated.
 He was invited to lead a warm-up one night - and the rest is history.

 Peter sings with the Squares Quartet Singers Association, and has competed (and medaled twice!) in Divisions across Evergreen District.
 He has attended HCNW multiple times, and is driven to learn and grow in his singing, directing and leadership skills.

-"I have learned a lot about what to not do, as well as what to do, to motivate and inspire our singers...lessons learned from some of the best barbershoppers in the Northwest.
-I continue to learn from you men, the Village Squires.
+"I have learned a lot about what to not do, as well as what to do, how to motivate and inspire our singers...lessons learned from some of the best barbershoppers in the Northwest.
+I continue to learn from the singers of South Island Harmony.
 Thank you for this opportunity!"